JimHotchkiss/simply_vegan_app/NOTES.md

   * views with forms
 I will also need a join table recipe_ingredients

 I need to make the appropriate views and forms
+# for style sake, I'd like to keep all recipe titles and ingredient names downcase.
+So I will have to do a before_ action.